 Additionally, there are all kind of hardware issues you can likely address on your own.
 While there will undoubtedly be times when a bit of professional help is warranted, the most common troubleshooting techniques (the ones the pros will use first) aren’t shrouded in mystery.
 On the contrary, anyone can do basic troubleshooting.

-Consider checking out MakeUseOf’s basic network troubleshooting guide before accruing any billable hours with your MSP.
+Consider checking out common computer problems you can fix yourself before accruing any billable hours with your MSP.